 - The parent initiating an urgent motion must provide specific evidence or examples of behaviour or plans by the other parent which are inconsistent with COVID-19 protocols;

 - The parent responding to such an urgent motion will be required to provide specific and absolute reassurance that COVID-19 safety measures will be meticulously adhered to – including social distancing, use of disinfectants, compliance with public safety directives, etc.;

 - Both parents will be required to provide very specific and realistic time-sharing proposals which fully address all COVID-19 considerations, in a child-focused manner; and

 - Judges will likely take judicial notice of the fact that social distancing is now becoming both commonplace and accepted, given the number of public facilities which have now been closed.
 This is a very good time for both custodial and access parents to spend time with their child at home.

-Judges will be considering if parents have made good faith efforts to communicate; show mutual respect; and have come up with creative and realistic proposals which demonstrate both parental insight and COVID-19 awareness.
+Judges will be considering if parents have made good faith efforts to communicate; show mutual respect, and have come up with creative and realistic proposals that demonstrate both parental insight and COVID-19 awareness.